 I don't agree the statement.
 Actually, I do think that keeping new friends is as important as making new friends.

-Juage which is important depends on the life goals and principles in someone 's belief.
-In my ideaology, life is a journey which will be more meaningful when there are more experience you have,and namely, more memories you got.
-And also for me, Friends is a represent of life experience.
+Judge which is important depends on the life goals and principles in someone 's belief.
+In my ideology, life is a journey which will be more meaningful when there are more experience you have, which namely, more memories you got. for me, Friends is a represent of life experience.

 Old friends, who share the laugh and tears with you, are parts of ourselves in some aspects.
-As the <Breif Human History> once analysis, human are glorious because of their unique stories.
-Old friends are who build your own stories with.
-In addition, old friends know you better, therefor it is more possible for them to give you a specific angle of combing questions and this will help you a lot during you life.
-In conclusion, old friends are the guide of my life journey and always someone I can rely on.
+As the <brief history of humankind > once analysis, human is glorious because of their unique stories.
+Old friends are who you build your own stories with.
+In addition, old friends know you better, therefor it is more possible for them to give you a specific view of combing questions and this will help you a lot during your life.
+In conclusion, old friends are the guide of our life journey and always someone I can rely on.

-New friends, who mean the new direction and possibilities, are the previous 'old friend' and will sometimes open new fleids for you.
-The cosmic is huge and the knowledge is uncounterable, new experience always comes with new friends.
-By making new friends we can get more infomation and chances that are needed for success.
+New friends, who usually mean the new directions and possibilities, are the previous 'old friend' and will sometimes open new fields for you.
+The cosmic is huge and the knowledge is uncountable, new experience always comes with new friends.
+By making new friends we can get more information and chances that are needed for success.

 In short, old friends hold your history with you while the new friends represent new chances which are important to the future.
-There is not intrinst conflict bewteen these two as long as we take appropriate actions.
+There is no intrinsic conflict between these two as long as we take appropriate actions.
 We can allocate our time for them carefully during different periods.

-As life goes by, new friends become new friends and they both give you pride and joy. let's treat them equally with our sincere heart.
+As time goes by, new friends will become old friends and they both give you pride and joy. let's treat them equally with our sincere heart.